rails/webpacker/README.md

 Secondly, you may want to try making the jump all the way to [import maps](https://github.com/rails/importmap-rails/).
 That's the default setup for new Rails 7 applications, but depending on your JavaScript use, it may be a substantial jump.

-Finally, you can continue to use Webpacker as-is.
-We will continue to address security issues on the Ruby side of the gem according to [the normal maintenance schedule of Rails](https://guides.rubyonrails.org/maintenance_policy.html#security-issues).
-But we will not be updating the gem to include newer versions of the JavaScript libraries.
-This pertains to the v5 edition of this gem that was included by default with previous versions of Rails.
+Finally, you can continue to stick with webpacker or its successor mentioned below.
+You can use v5 and prior versions Webpacker as-is.
+For these releases, we will continue to address security issues on the Ruby side of the gem according to [the normal maintenance schedule of Rails](https://guides.rubyonrails.org/maintenance_policy.html#security-issues).
+However, we will not be updating the gem to include newer versions of the JavaScript libraries.

-The development of v6 will not result in an official gem released by the Rails team nor see any future support.
-But Justin Gordon is continuing that line of development – including a focus on hot-module reloading features etc – under a new gem called [Shakapacker](https://github.com/shakacode/shakapacker) that is based on the unreleased v6 work from this repository.
+Although the development of v6 did not result in an official gem released by the Rails team, Justin Gordon and other contributors did release a v6 that addresses many of the complaints of prior versions, such as simpler, more direct webpack configuration.
+Not only does it include the unreleased v6 work from this repository, but it also includes many pending PRs that were closed when this gem was retired.
+If you want advanced webpack support, such as hot-module reloading and code splitting, consider the new successor gem called [Shakapacker](https://github.com/shakacode/shakapacker).

 Thank you to everyone who has contributed to Webpacker over the last five-plus years!